-- 1 Unpack the new power supply unit (PSU). - 2 Slide the new PSU into the PSU cage until the PSU is fully seated. - 3 Using Phillips #2 screwdriver, tighten the screw to secure the PSU to the system.
+- 1 Unpack the new power supply unit (PSU). - 2 Slide the new PSU into the PSU cage until the PSU is fully seated. - 3 Using a Phillips #2 screwdriver, secure the PSU to the system with the screw.

-Figure 85.
-Installing a cabled PSU
+Figure 103.
+Installing a non-redundant cabled AC PSU

-- 1 Connect all the cables to the system board and backplane. - 2 Install the air shroud.
-For more information, see Installing the air shroud. - 3 Follow the procedure listed in After working inside your system.
+- 1 Connect all the cables to the connectors on the system board. - 2 If removed, install the expansion card riser. - 3 Install the air shroud. - 4 Follow the procedure listed in After working inside your system.